MicroEJ/docs/DeviceDeveloperGuide/mjvm/javalanguage.rst

 Java Language
 =============

-The MJVM is compatible with the Java language version 7.
+The MicroEJ core engine is compatible with the Java language version 7.